EntyG/Buonghe/fe/DEVELOPER.md

-# DEVELOPER.md: Focus-on-Fun-AC-FE Technical Documentation
+# DEVELOPER.md: Buonghe Technical Documentation (Miku Edition)

 ## 1. Project Overview

-- Objective: Frontend for a visual and temporal search system (AI Challenge).
+- Objective: Frontend for a visual and temporal search system with Hatsune Miku as your AI assistant.
 It provides a conversational text-based search experience over frames/clusters of videos, lets users switch between clustering modes (moment vs. video), choose the retrieval model (CLIP vs. SigLip2), preview frames, and jump to the source video/time.
 - Core Features (Current):
   - Text search with chat-like history and re-search capability
   - Visual search with image paste support